 You do not have to navigate this alone.
 Several resources are available to Clarksville residents specifically:

-- Hospital patient advocates (internal): Tennova facilities are required to have patient advocates or patient relations staff under CMS Conditions of Participation.
+• Hospital patient advocates (internal): Tennova facilities, like all CMS-certified hospitals, are required under the CMS Conditions of Participation (42 CFR § 482.13) to have a patient grievance process and to protect patient rights.
+Many hospitals fulfill this through a patient relations or patient advocate department, though the specific staff title is not mandated.
 Ask to speak with the Patient Advocate or Patient Financial Counselor — not just a billing representative — when escalating a dispute internally.

 What steps do I take if the Clarksville hospital refuses to work with me?